 Impact Investment: Land Covenanters Victoria

-Supporting the private land conservation movement
+Empowering the private land conservation movement

 “The Rendere Trust has been instrumental in getting Land Covenantors Victoria off the ground.
 Together we’ve been able to build awareness of the benefits of covenanting and how it enables individuals and families to take personal action to protect the environment.
 This is an inspirational movement – one that will gain significant momentum over the coming years, enabling more people to leave a living environmental legacy.